 The train arrived on time and soon a ticket inspector was lurching from side to side along the carriage in time with the side to side motion.
 He already knew of course that the Polignano ticket machine was out of order so we purchased our tickets from him in a rather long winded and inefficient triplicate form palava which made me wonder why Trenitalia don’t issue hand held tablets to their staff.

 The journey to Lecce took just about seventy-five minutes and the train stopped several times along the way.
-In between the towns the train clattered through kilometre after kilometre of olive groves which stretched out towards the horizon.
+In between the towns the train clattered through mile after mile of olive groves which stretched out endlessly towards the horizon.
 There are an estimated fifty million olive trees in this region of Italy and some are said to be almost a thousand years old.
 Here were gnarled old trees with heavy branches supported by stout stakes and I think some of them may actually have been even older than the Roman Empire.

 After a while the train began to enter the suburbs of the industrial port town of Brindisi.
 Maybe we should have stopped there for a while but as with Bari the guide books were less than flattering making it sound like Middlesbrough or Pittsburgh and so we let it slip past.
 Brindisi marked the end of the Roman road, the Appian Way but where Roman Emperors stopped (Julius Caesar apparently declared this to be the end of the World) and where Crusaders left Europe as they set off for the Holy Land we carried on a few kilometres further to our next destination.